Build a Slack App with Zipper

-Zipper is a great option for building Slack applications for a few reasons:
+Zipper is a great option for building Slack apps!
+Here's why:

-- Zipper handles the OAuth flow for you so you can get a token for a user or workspace without having to write any code
+- Zipper handles the OAuth flow for you.
+You can get a token for a user or workspace without writing any code.

-- You can immediately start receiving webhooks from Slack without having to set up a server or configure a tunnel from localhost to the internet
+- You can start receiving webhooks from Slack immediately, without needing to set up a server or configure a tunnel from localhost to the internet.

-- There's built-in storage for your app's data so you don't have to worry about setting up a database
+- Zipper provides built-in storage for your app's data, so you don't have to worry about setting up a database.

-To demonstrate, we'll build a simple Slack app that listens for newly created channels and posts a weekly message to #general
+In this example, we'll demonstrate by building a simple Slack app that listens for newly created channels, posting a weekly message to #general

 2. Prepare to receive events from Slack